JoshuaDoucet/wtnfStorefrontAPI/README.md

           "location_id": "2"
       }
      ```
      NOTE: this endpoint returns a JWT with authentication information for this user.
-It should belong in the Authorization header for outgoing requests to the API.
+It should belong in the Authorization header for outgoing requests to the API.<br>
      Example HTTP response
      ```
      "eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJ1c2VyIjp7ImlkIjozLCJmaXJzdF9uYW1lIjoiSmFuZSIsImxhc3RfbmFtZSI6IkRvZSIsInBhc3N3b3JkX2hhc2giOiIkM